klamping/UIRegression/exercises/2-Wraith-Advanced.md

 - [https://github.com/andrewccadman/wraith-selenium](https://github.com/andrewccadman/wraith-selenium)
 - [Integrating Wraith and TravisCI](http://blog.kevinlamping.com/easy-ui-regression-testing-with-wraith-and-travisci/)

-## Assignment - Authentication
+## Assignment

-1. If still running, stop the server from exercise 1 (`ctrl+c` should do it)
+1. If the server from exercise 1 is still running, stop it (`ctrl+c` should do it)
-2. Start a "secure" local server by running `node index.js secure`
+2. Start the "secure" local server by running `node index.js secure`
 3. Validate you are no longer able to use the site (message of 'Please authenticate' should display on load)
 4. In your favorite editor, open `javascript/snap.js`
 5. Review the comments starting on line 24